Q-MambaIR: Accurate Quantized Mamba for Efficient Image Restoration: Experiments

 \subsection{Ablation Study}

 To demonstrate the effectiveness of the techniques employed in our Q-MambaIR, we conduct ablation studies on DLS and RFA.
-We adopt MambaIR as the image restoration backbone and train it for 20K iterations with 4-bit and 2-bit quantization setting.
-To establish a quantization baseline, we utilize the vanilla quantization method, QuantSR \cite{qin2024quantsr}.
-Subsequently, we incorporate DLS and/or RFA into MambaIR and binarized it.
-The experimental results are summarized in \cref{tab:ablation}, where we report the PSNR values on five test benchmarks.
+We adopt MambaIR as the image restoration backbone and train it for 20K iterations with 4-bit and 2-bit quantization settings.
+To establish a quantization baseline, we utilize the vanilla quantization method, QuantSR \cite{qin2023quantsr}.